Tutorials UPDATED: 12 January 2025

 What is a 404 error?

-The HTTP 404 Not Found response message states that the server could not find the requested resource.
-It is the universal HTTP status code for a failed request that is sent from the server, back to the browser that sent the request.
-It is part of the web’s Hypertext Transfer Protocol response (HTTP) codes.
+A 404 Not Found error indicates that the server couldn’t locate the requested resource.
+It’s the standard HTTP status code for a failed request, sent from the server back to the browser.

 The most common variations of the message displayed on a 404 error, depending on the browser, are: